Get the Low-Down

 Device must be returned in its original packing and in new condition, prying open the electronic device cancels the warranty.
 No refunds or replacements will be forthcoming if the device has been tampered with.
 Destruction of the battery terminals, usually due to incorrect installation of batteries, will void the warranty.

 Upon receipt of the returned device it will be shipped to the factory for inspection to determine qualification for credit.

-A 20% reconditioning charge will be subtracted from the refunded amount.
+Shipping and a $99.00 reconditioning charge will be subtracted from the refunded amount.
 If insurance has paid for the device, a proportionate refund must be made to the insurance company.

 The Diabetes Sentry utilizes advanced sensors that make contact with the skin and continuously monitor the status of an individuals’ body chemistry.
 If the sensors detect a change in the initial automatic preset levels established when the Diabetes Sentry was first worn by the individual a loud audible warning alarm will sound.
 When this occurs it is recommended that the individual perform a blood test to determine if in fact a persons blood sugar levels are trending dangerously low.

 This link references an article from the Mayo Clinic by Maria Collazo-Clavell, M.D.